Phishing and email scams

 Understand what constitutes a phishing email scam and how to spot scams online.
 Protect yourself with information security.

-Have you heard about incidents of unsolicited email messages from supposedly legitimate companies that trick innocent victims into divulging Personal Information?
+Have you heard about incidents of unsolicited emails or text messages from supposedly legitimate companies that trick innocent victims into divulging Personal Information?
 This scam is known as "phishing" or "brand spoofing".

-ATB Financial will never send you an email asking for you to reply with personal information such as your password, your client card number, or your login information.
-There are occasions where you will be sent a link that will allow you to reset a password or enrol in online banking.
+ATB Financial will never send you a text or call asking for you to reply with personal information such as your password, your client card number, or your login information.
+There are occasions where you will be sent an email with a link that will allow you to reset a password or enrol in online banking.
 But that will only happen in response to something you have requested or agreed to.

 If you have any doubts about whether an email is from ATB, check with your branch or call us at 1-800-332-8383.

 How to spot a scam

-These phishing emails often suggest clicking on a link or attachment for one of the following reasons:
+These phishing scams often come in the form of a SMS text or email and suggest clicking on a link or attachment for one of the following reasons:

 - To change or update personal information